LeoCR/react-pokemon-ui/README.md

 # Pokedex React App

-This project was built with the intention of show you how to use Redux Saga with Typescript and how to persist a pagination from the UI using localStorage.
+This project was built with the intention of understand how Redux Saga work with Typescript.

 ## View all pokemons